-Welcome to the 36th running of the Budds Creek National.
-This year's Budds Creek National will mark Round 6 of the 2015 Lucas Oil Pro Motocross Championship, sanctioned by AMA Pro Racing.
+Welcome to the 27th running of the Budds Creek National.
+This year's Budds Creek National will serve as the penultimate round of the 2016 Lucas Oil Pro Motocross Championship, sanctioned by AMA Pro Racing.

 - Free Motorcycle Parking and Gear/Helmet Check

 - Nearly 100% Track Viewing from a variety of vantage points

 - Infield Track Viewing via Two Track Tunnels

 - Covered Super Ticket VIP Viewing Areas with live timing and scoring, private restrooms, and catering

 - Large interactive Sponsor Village

 - Event Simulcast on FM Radio Station 93.5